kokkoyesyes123/Roblox-Game-Status-Checker/README.md

 - Make sure Python is installed on your computer.
 If not, download it from the official Python website. https://www.python.org/downloads/

+### Downloading the exe:
+- Go to the release page.
+- Go to the latest release.
+- Download the file: Source code (zip).

 ## How to use:
 - Run the exe
 - Enter your game id